 - MA Pastoral Theology, Cambridge Theological Federation

-I currently maintain a private practice together with client work for Eating Matters.
-I have previously worked with the Counselling Service at UEA.
+I currently maintain a private practice together with client work for Eating Matters and have previously worked at the Counselling Service at the University of East Anglia and the Sue Lambert Trust.
 I have experience of working with clients with a range of presenting issues, including depression, anxiety, social anxiety, low self-esteem, relationship difficulties, sexual abuse, attachment difficulties, eating disorders, emotional overwhelm or difficulty expressing emotions, sexuality and difficulties arising from identity or existential crises.
 I have twenty five years experience of working with people in distress and at times of crisis.

 Areas of counselling I deal with

-Initial consultations are offered at a reduced rate of £25 for an individual and £30 for a couple.
+Initial consultations are offered at a reduced rate of £30 for an individual.

 My core approach as a Counsellor and Psychotherapist is Person-Centred.
 I have also completed further, post-qualifying training in Emotion-Focused Therapy, which I utilise in my work.
 In addition I offer techniques drawn from Focusing and Mindfulness.
-I am fully qualified, with a Postgraduate Diploma in Counselling from the University of East Anglia and am a Registered Member of the British Association for Counselling and Psychotherapy (BACP), the national regulatory body for the profession.
+I am fully qualified, with a Postgraduate Diploma in Counselling from the University of East Anglia and a Diploma in Cognitive Behavioural Therapy from the Institute of Counselling (University of the West of Scotland).
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP), the national regulatory body for the profession.
 My work is covered by the BACP Code of Ethics and I have full professional indemnity and public liability insurance in place.
 I also have an enhanced DBS for working with children and vulnerable adults.
 For your peace of mind, I am happy to make all documentation available to you.